To The Stars Inc.: The VAULT

 The "Virtual Analytics UAP Learning Tool" (VAULT) is a public-facing database of UFO sightings.
 The VAULT team collects, analyses and provides their authentication of UFO sightings, most famously reported in the media as having been obtained through declassified government materials.

 Three videos from the VAULT taken during the USS Nimitz UFO incident and the USS Theodore Roosevelt UFO incidents were publicly confirmed by the US Navy in September 2019 as authentic videos taken by Navy pilots.
 The videos were part of a campaign by former intelligence officer Luis Elizondo, who at the time was associated with To the Stars, who said that he wanted to shed light on the Advanced Aerospace Threat Identification Program, a secretive Department of Defense operation to analyze reported UFO sightings.
 In April 2020, the same footage released by the company was subsequently declassified and officially released by the Navy.

-The company, with assistance from Chris Mellon, who worked formerly for the Senate Intelligence Committee and the Department of Defense, engaged congress and arranged classified congressional hearings with the pilots involved in the incidents aimed at understanding potential threats to aviators.
+The company, with assistance from Christopher Mellon, who worked formerly for the Senate Intelligence Committee and the Department of Defense, engaged congress and arranged classified congressional hearings with the pilots involved in the incidents aimed at understanding potential threats to aviators.

-After a change in operational direction at TTSA, The VAULT was dropped as an offering.
-Joe Schurman, who was brought onto the TTSA board in 2019 as the organizations top technology advisor, and the author of The VAULT's architecture and platform, went on to create a platform for UAP and phenomenon-based analysis called PhenomAInon through his company, 0toAI.